mh-/corona-warn-companion-android/README.md

 There are 3 options:

 ### 1. Get the app from the Play Store
+***NOTE: Don't do this for Android11 if you want to access RaMBLE data.
+Use https://github.com/mh-/corona-warn-companion-android/releases/2.1.2 instead.
+See https://github.com/mh-/corona-warn-companion-android/issues/143 for details.***
 1. Download from https://play.google.com/store/apps/details?id=org.tosl.warnappcompanion
 2. Write a short review

 ### 2. Install a release from GitHub
 1. Download the latest released APK from the Assets at https://github.com/mh-/corona-warn-companion-android/releases
+***NOTE: For Android11 if you want to access RaMBLE data: Use https://github.com/mh-/corona-warn-companion-android/releases/2.1.2***
 2. Install via `adb` tool and USB cable: `adb install corona-warn-companion-github-release.apk`

 ### 3. Build the app from source code, using Android Studio